Fast and Precise: Adjusting Planning Horizon with Adaptive Subgoal Search: Experiments

 \subsection{Experimental domains and datasets}

-We conduct experiments on the set of three diverse domains requiring search: Sokoban, Rubik's Cube, and inequality proving benchmark INT.
+\piotrm{16.08 try to make it visibly dissimlar from SubS}We conduct experiments on the set of three diverse domains requiring search: Sokoban, Rubik's Cube, and inequality proving benchmark INT.

-\textbf{Sokoban} is a combinatorial puzzle, where the player's goal is to push boxes on target locations.
-This environment is a popular testing ground for classical planning methods \cite{lipovetzky2012width} and deep-learning approaches \cite{guez2019investigation, milos2019uncertainty}.
-Sokoban is considered to be hard \cite{fern2011first}, due to its combinatorial complexity.
-Finding a solution for a given Sokoban board is an NP-hard problem \cite{dor1999sokoban}.
+\textbf{Sokoban} is a combinatorial puzzle in which the goal is to push boxes on target locations.
+This environment is a popular testing ground for classical planning methods \citep{lipovetzky2012width}, and deep-learning approaches \citep{guez2019investigation, milos2019uncertainty}.
+Sokoban is considered to be hard \citep{fern2011first} due to its combinatorial complexity.
+Finding a solution for a given Sokoban board is an NP-hard problem \citep{dor1999sokoban}.

 \textbf{Rubik's Cube} is a challenging 3D combination puzzle with over $4.3 \times 10^{18}$ possible configurations.
-Recently \cite{Agostinelli:2019aa} showed that reinforcement learning agents with a high computational budget could find near-optimal solutions for this domain. \cite{czechowski2021subgoal} showed how to solve the puzzle with BestFS and MCTS planning efficiently.
+Recently \citep{agostinelli2019solving} showed that reinforcement learning agents with a high computational budget could find near-optimal solutions for this domain. \citep{czechowski2021subgoal} showed how to solve the puzzle with BestFS and MCTS planning efficiently.

-\textbf{INT} is a benchmark for automated theorem proving proposed by \cite{wu2020int}.
-It consists of a generator of mathematical inequalities and a tool for the verification of proofs.
+\textbf{INT} is a benchmark for automated theorem proving proposed by \citep{wu2020int}.
+It consists of a generator of mathematical inequalities and a tool for proof verification.
 An action (proof step) in INT is a string containing an axiom and a specification of its input entities, making the action space effectively infinite and thus challenging search algorithms.

-To collect the offline trajectories dataset we follow the approach of \cite{czechowski2021subgoal}.
-For Sokoban, we use the expert data generated by a reinforcement learning agent \cite{milos2019uncertainty}.
+To collect offline trajectories datasets, we follow the approach of \citep{czechowski2021subgoal}. \piotrm{<-16.08 do not put a sword in the hand of your enemy! }For Sokoban, we use the expert data generated by a reinforcement learning agent \citep{milos2019uncertainty}.
 For Rubik's Cube, we generate random paths of length $20$ starting from the solved cube and reverse them.
-For INT we use the generator provided by \cite{wu2020int}.
+For INT we use the generator provided by \citep{wu2020int}.
 Detailed information is contained in Appendix \ref{appendix:data_processing_appendix}.